kasper573/yas/README.md

 A Typescript & React specific full stack monorepo template for large scale web development with heavy focus on type safety and strict architecture.

-> Also serves as a incubation repository for me to experiment with [new ideas and technologies](#incubations).
+> Also serves as an [incubation](#incubations) repository for me to experiment with new ideas and technologies.

 ## Conventions